Ultra-Slow-Roll Inflation on the Lattice I: Backreaction and Nonlinear Effects: Conclusions and outlook

-It was recently suggested that USR dynamics advocated by some of the PBH formation scenarios may violate perturbativity and induce loop corrections affecting much longer modes associated to the scales observed through the CMB \cite{Kristiano:2022maq}.\footnote{Instead, see \cite{Fumagalli:2023loc} for effects at near infrared scales when the power spectrum enhancement is due to particle production.} While the existence and magnitude of this effect is still under debate \cite{Riotto:2023hoz,Kristiano:2023scm,Riotto:2023gpm,Kristiano:2024vst,Franciolini:2023lgy, Davies:2023hhn,Firouzjahi:2023ahg, Iacconi:2023ggt,Motohashi:2023syh,Tasinato:2023ioq, Tasinato:2023ukp,Firouzjahi:2023aum,Fumagalli:2023hpa, Tada:2023rgp,Firouzjahi:2023bkt,Braglia:2024zsl, Kawaguchi:2024lsw,Ballesteros:2024zdp,Inomata:2024lud,Fumagalli:2024jzz,Kawaguchi:2024rsv,Green:2024fsz}, we are not able to address this question due to the relatively small range of scales that can be tracked in the lattice box.
-However, we are in the position to comment on some of the related issues.
-In particular, our result shows perturbativity is still not completely violated as long as the amplitude of perturbations are smaller than order unity (contrary to what happens in oscillatory potentials, where perturbativity is completely broken already for $\mathcal P_{\zeta,\rm tree}^{\rm max}=10^{-2}$ \cite{Caravano:2024tlp}).
-Also, we confirm the existence of important backreaction on the background dynamics, typically captured by tadpole contributions, which were suggested to play a crucial role in protecting long modes from loop corrections \cite{Inomata:2024lud,Fumagalli:2024jzz}.
+It was recently suggested that USR dynamics advocated by some of the PBH formation scenarios may violate perturbativity and induce loop corrections affecting much longer modes associated with the scales observed through the CMB \cite{Kristiano:2022maq}.\footnote{Instead, see \cite{Fumagalli:2023loc} for effects at near infrared scales when the power spectrum enhancement is due to particle production.} {While the existence and magnitude of this effect are still under debate \cite{Cheng:2021lif,Riotto:2023hoz,Kristiano:2023scm,Riotto:2023gpm,Kristiano:2024vst,Franciolini:2023lgy, Davies:2023hhn,Firouzjahi:2023ahg, Iacconi:2023ggt,Motohashi:2023syh,Tasinato:2023ioq, Tasinato:2023ukp,Firouzjahi:2023aum,Fumagalli:2023hpa, Cheng:2023ikq,Tada:2023rgp,Firouzjahi:2023bkt,Braglia:2024zsl, Kawaguchi:2024lsw,Ballesteros:2024zdp,Inomata:2024lud,Fumagalli:2024jzz,Kawaguchi:2024rsv,Green:2024fsz}, we can not directly address this question due to the relatively small range of scales that can be tracked in the lattice box.
+However, we demonstrated the existence of significant backreaction on the background dynamics, typically captured by tadpole contributions, which have been suggested to play a crucial role in protecting long modes from loop corrections \cite{Inomata:2024lud,Fumagalli:2024jzz}.}